-The Consumer Insurance Contracts Bill 2017 (see 'Update and trends') passed the second stage in the Dáil (the lower house of Parliament) on 9 February 2017 and will now proceed to the committee stage (there is no clear timeline for its implementation).
+The Consumer Insurance Contracts Bill 2017 was referred to the Select Committee on Finance, Public Expenditure and Reform, and the Taoiseach in February 2017.
+It is at the third stage in the Dáil (the lower house of Parliament) however there is currently no clear timeline for its implementation.
 The Bill was published following a report by the Law Reform Commission in 2015 that recommended reforms to consumer insurance law.
-Section 18(1) and section 18(2) of the Bill provides that where a policy provides insurance against a liability which may be incurred to a third party, and where the person has died, cannot be found, or is insolvent, or where for any other reason it appears to a court to be just and equitable to so order, the third party should benefit from the rights of the insured person under that contract of insurance and should be entitled to enforce those rights directly against the insurer, notwithstanding anything to the contrary in any enactment or rule of law, including the doctrine of privity of contract.
+Section 18(1) and section 18(2) of the Bill provide that where a policy provides insurance against a liability which may be incurred to a third party, and where the person has died, cannot be found, or is insolvent, or where for any other reason it appears to a court to be just and equitable to so order, the third party should benefit from the rights of the insured person under that contract of insurance and should be entitled to enforce those rights directly against the insurer, notwithstanding anything to the contrary in any enactment or rule of law, including the doctrine of privity of contract.